RYGhub/funkwhale/docs/admin/importing-music.rst

 --------------------

 Funkwhale also supports importing music from other instances.
-Please refer to :doc:`federation` for more details.
+Please refer to :doc:`../federation/index` for more details.